skroutz/css-style-guide/README.md

 ### Avoid element selectors

 Use child or descendant selectors with element selectors if the element selectors will and can be predictable.
-Using .class span is great if a span will predictably be used and styled the same way every time while within that module.
-The problem is that as a project grows in complexity, the more likely that you will need to expand a component’s functionality and the more limited you will be in having used such a generic element within your rule.
+Using `.class` span is great if a span will predictably be used and styled the same way every time while within that module.
+The problem is that as a project grows in complexity, the more likely that you will need to expand a component’s functionality and the more limited you will be, having used such a generic element within your rule.

 If you do wish to use an element selector, it should be within one level of a class selector.
 In other words, you should be in a situation to use child selectors.